laurenthanhvo/1-fifthrobocar/README.md

 ---

-## 22. Foxglove Visualization
+# 21. Foxglove Visualization

 Foxglove is used instead of RViz for live ROS visualization.

-The flow is:
+General workflow:

 1. Start the camera node.
 2. Start the LiDAR node.